bnoguchi/mongoose-auth/README.md

       facebook: true
     });

-## Beyond Schema Decoration: Routing and Event Handling
+## Beyond Schema Decoration: Routing

 Applications require more than just User Schema augmentation in order to implement a complete authorization strategy.
 Applications also need